avaneev/prvhash/README.md

 Note that such minimal 1-hashword PRNG is most definitely not
 cryptographically-secure: its state can be solved by a SAT solver pretty fast;
-this applies to other structuring ("parallel", "fused", multiple hashwords;
+this applies to other arrangements ("parallel", "fused", multiple hashwords;
 with daisy-chaining being harder to solve).
 The known way to make PRNG considerably harder to solve for a SAT solver, with complexity corresponding to system's size, is to combine two adjacent PRNG outputs via XOR operation;